VPetukhov/baysorpy/baysorpy/noise_estimation/readme.md

 python _test_noise_estimation.py
 ```

 If all the test passed, you can further use the library for your tasks.
-A usage example:
+Usage example:

 ```
 from noise_estimation import fit_noise_probabilities, cython_bincount, build_molecule_graph